Updated June 18, 2026

 Parall custom Dock icons work as expected in normal usage, but there is a limitation: some target apps can overwrite their Dock icon at runtime.

-For example, an app may draw its own download progress bar or status overlay into the Dock tile (common for browsers during downloads).
+For example, an app may draw its own download progress bar or status overlay into the Dock tile, which is common for browsers during downloads.
 When that happens, macOS replaces the shortcut’s custom Dock icon with the target app’s icon.

 After the target app updates the Dock tile once, the custom icon will remain reverted until the shortcut is restarted.

-At the moment, I don’t have a complete fix for this behavior, but I’m actively investigating it and will keep working on a solution.
+At the moment, I do not have a complete fix for this behavior, but I am actively investigating it and will keep working on a solution.

-Note: the Parall tray icon feature does not have this limitation.
-The tray icon is stable and won’t be replaced by the target app.
+Note: the Parall menu bar icon feature does not have this limitation.
+The menu bar icon is stable and will not be replaced by the target app.

 Why does my custom icon sometimes show transparent borders or extra padding in the Dock?